milochristiansen/lua/README.md

 For this project I more-or-less follow semantic versioning, so I try to maintain backwards compatibility across point releases.
 That said I feel free to break minor things in the name of bugfixes.
 Read the changelog before upgrading!

 * * *

+1.1.7

+* Function calls or parenthesized expressions that are followed by table indexers are now properly compiled (Fixed #13).
+* The compiler sometimes did not always mark "used" the proper number of registers when compiling identifiers (Fixed #16).
+* Fixed the table iterator not finalizing (Fixed #17).
+* Removed my hacky slice library and just did things properly (Fixed #18).
+* Fix `pcall` not returning `true` on success (Fixed #19).
+* Fixed setting a nil index in a table not raising an error (Fixed #20).

+* * *